 You can make real contributions to faculty-led research projects and collaborate with graduate students and fellow undergrads across campus and at other universities.
 You can also pursue a project of your own and earn the distinction of OSU Undergraduate Research Fellow, with a notation on your transcript.

 Some students receive grant funding for research and publish their findings before they graduate.

 You can even become involved in research as early as your first year.
 There are many programs on campus that help you get involved in research, such as the URSA Program and the STEM Leaders Program.
 Alternatively, you could also reach out to any faculty member to see if they’re hiring undergraduate researchers.

 The Engineering Expo is an all-out blast of Oregon engineering excellence, showcasing some 200 undergraduate senior design projects alongside cutting-edge research by engineering graduate students.
 Students share their discoveries, inventions, and experiences with industry partners, alumni, the media, and the general public.

-More than 80% of Oregon State engineering students complete at least one internship while they’re here.
 By taking advantage of engineering internships, you'll get a head start on your career with valuable real-world experience working for one of our industry partners or right here on campus.

 The Multiple Engineering Co-op Program (MECOP) and Civil Engineering Co-op Program (CECOP) provide two full-time, paid, six-month internships during the third and fourth years of a five-year program that adds a combined full year of work experience to the regular four years of study.
 On average, you can earn a total of $40,000 during these two internships.
 In addition to income and experience, you’ll make professional contacts.
 Many internships lead to full-time job offers upon graduation.